legomaster378/LearningPython/README.md

 # LearningPython
-a project to keep the notes for learning python
+This is a project for Aaron and Dad to keep the notes for learning python